 Use this statement to insert constant values as well as the result of a subquery in a table.

-- You need to have the system privilege INSERT ANY TABLE, object privilege INSERT on the table or its schema, or the table belongs to the current user or one of the user roles.
+- You need either the system privilege INSERT ANY TABLE or the object privilege INSERT on the table or its schema, or the table must be owned by you or one of your assigned roles.

 - To insert the result of a subquery, you need to have the appropriate SELECT rights for the objects referenced in the subquery.